cmakelib/cmakelib/README.md

 ### Dependency cache control

-Dependency cache control is optional feature (enabled by default) which ensure that there are no that only dependency cached at a time.
+Dependency cache control is optional feature (enabled by default) which ensure that there are only one dependency cached at a time.

 If ON we cannot track one dependency under two different `KEYWORDS` sets.